-What is Piriformis Syndrome?Piriformis syndrome is a rare condition in which the muscle pinches off the sciatic nerve.
+What Is Piriformis Syndrome?Piriformis syndrome is a rare condition in which the muscle pinches off the sciatic nerve.
 The piriformis is a big muscle in the buttocks that attaches at the hip.
-Compression of the nerve causes pain sensations traveling through the buttocks to the back of the leg, often with tingling or numbness.
-This type of pain is called “sciatica.”
-Usually sciatica is not the result of piriformis compression, but rather a herniated spinal disc.
-Piriformis syndrome is marked by muscle tension and spasms that affect the sciatic nerve, which passes through the buttocks down the back of the leg, terminating in the smaller nerves at the feet.
+Compression of the nerve causes pain sensations to travel through the buttocks to the back of the leg, often with tingling or numbness.
+This type of pain is called sciatica.
+Usually sciatica is not the result of piriformis compression but rather a herniated spinal disc.
+Piriformis syndrome is marked by muscle tension and spasms that affect the sciatic nerve that passes through the buttocks down the back of the leg, terminating in the smaller nerves at the feet.
 Most patients report an ache deep in the buttocks, which is intensified by sitting or climbing stairs.
 Piriformis can be an acute condition that resolves with rest, or a chronic, debilitating problem resistant to treatment.

 PathologyThe piriformis muscle makes walking and the maintenance of balance possible.
 It’s a large, flat, pyramid-shaped muscle deep underneath the gluteal muscles in the buttocks.
 Starting at the sacral spine, the piriformis muscle travels to the greater trochanter of each femur, stabilizing the hip and allowing the thigh to move outward from the body.
 In most people, the sciatic nerve rests underneath the piriformis muscle, but in about 15% of the population, the sciatic nerve passes through the muscle.